 An American sharpshooter who became a EuroLeague legend in Israel, redefining the forward position with his deadly three-point range.

-Born in Los Angeles, David Blu's basketball journey took a transatlantic turn that defined his career.
-After playing college ball at USC, he moved to Israel in 2003, becoming a naturalized citizen and adopting a new name that symbolized his fresh start.
-Blu didn't just adapt to European basketball; he transformed it.
-With a silky shooting stroke from a forward's frame, he stretched defenses in ways the EuroLeague hadn't seen before.
-His peak came with Maccabi Tel Aviv, where his clutch performances in high-pressure moments, particularly in the 2011 Israeli Finals where he earned MVP honors, cemented his status.
-For a decade, he was the quintessential stretch-four before the term became global, a player whose impact was measured in the space he created and the games he decided from beyond the arc.
+David Blu earned MVP honors in the 2011 Israeli Finals while playing for Maccabi Tel Aviv.
+Born in Los Angeles, he played college ball at USC before moving to Israel in 2003.
+He became a naturalized citizen and adopted a new name that symbolized his fresh start.
+With a silky shooting stroke from a forward's frame, he stretched defenses in ways the EuroLeague had not seen before.
+His clutch performances in high-pressure moments defined his peak.
+For a decade, he was the quintessential stretch-four before the term became global.
+His impact was measured in the space he created and the games he decided from beyond the arc.

 1965–1980